 Fall is finally here and I’m screaming Good-bye SUMMER – thank God you’re leaving (a tad dramatic, I know).
-Fall is one of my favorite seasons – it’s time once again for Pumpkin Spice Lattes, Sexie boots, Cute outerwear and tons of Restaurant visits.
+Fall is one of my favorite seasons – it’s time once again for Pumpkin Spice Lattes, Sexi boots, Cute outerwear, and tons of Restaurant visits.

-I’ve been a patron of Rustic Tavern for about three years and my experience has ranged from fair to very good but not entirely disappointing.
-There has been the occasional long waits between courses, moments of slow service and a smugged glass or two.
-The staff is very friendly, attentive and knowledgeable about the menu.
+I’ve been a patron of Rustik Tavern for about three years and my experience has ranged from fair to very good but not entirely disappointing.
+There have been the occasional long waits between courses, moments of slow service, and a smugged glass or two.
+The staff is very friendly, attentive, and knowledgeable about the menu.

 Although the owner has a Caribbean background the menu is very inclusive and not tied to any particular cuisine – there is something for everyone.
 The menu features entrées named after local Streets in Brooklyn; you can munch on Willoughby Wings, which are absolutely flavorful ($6), or a bowl of Clinton Hill Chili to warm you up ($7), why not have the Clermont Calamari, which I love ($12), or how about a Classon’s Classic salad ($8) among others.

 My faves are the Salmon burger which is A-M-A-Z-I-N-G ($12), the sweet potato fries ($5), the braised kale ($5), Roasted beets and kale salad ($9), and BBQ ribs ($12).
-Oh and the “Rustic Fried Cheese cake” absolutely #delicious.
+Oh and the “Rustik Fried Cheesecake” absolutely #delicious.
 Last night there was an additional menu for Black-Owned Restaurant offering potato croquettes which were deliciously flavorful (hope it stays on the menu) and other #yummie bites.

 Food: Good to very good.
 Rustic Tavern offers a menu that appeals to the diversity of the neighborhood and beyond.